chbh-opensource/chbh-on-bear/README.md

 `git remote -v`

-Then, add your changes:
+add your changes:

 ```
-git add <file> # if making commits separately
+git add <file> # if adding files separately
-git add . # if committing in one go
+git add . # if adding all changes in one go
 ```

-commit them:
+commit:

 `git commit -m "your changes here'`